AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

 For demonstration purposes, a simple watermark extension is used to explain the procedure.
 The watermark extension adds a watermark for local video.

-You can get the watermark extension from [API-Example](http://xxx/), and follow the procedure to experience its feature.
+You can get the watermark extension from [API-Example](http://xxx/), and follow the procedure to see how extensions work.

 ### Import necessary classes

-In `/app/java/com.example.<projectname>/MainActivity`:
+In `app/src/main/java/com.example.<projectname>/MainActivity`:

 1. Add the following lines to import the Android classes used by the extension: